BenjaminKobjolke/fman-favorites-windows/README.md

 `~/.favoritepairs` - This file contains all the pair of directories stored.

 `~/.hotdirs` - This file contains the four hot directory paths that persist across fman restarts.
 Each line contains one directory path corresponding to hot directory slots 0-3.

+### How to Use Shortener Directories

+Shortener directories are a powerful feature that allows you to create portable favorites that work across different systems.
+Here's how to use them:

+**Step 1: Set up a shortener directory**

+1. Navigate to a parent directory (e.g., `/Users/yourname/Dropbox`)
+2. Open the command palette (`Shift+Cmd+P` or `Shift+Ctrl+P`)
+3. Type "Set Shorten Directory" and select it
+4. Enter a shortener name (e.g., "Dropbox")

+**Step 2: Create favorites within the shortener**

+- Any favorites you create in subdirectories of your shortener will automatically use the shortener notation
+- Instead of storing `/Users/yourname/Dropbox/Projects/MyApp`, it stores `{{Dropbox}}/Projects/MyApp`

+**Step 3: Share across systems**

+- Copy your `~/.shortenerdirs` and `~/.favoritedirs` files to other systems
+- Set up the same shortener names pointing to the equivalent directories on each system
+- Your favorites will automatically work on all systems

+**Managing shorteners:**

+- Use "Remove Shortener Directory" from the command palette to delete a shortener
+- When you remove a shortener, all favorites using it are automatically expanded to full paths

 ### Suggested Usage